 The Road Back

 The name “Apocalypse II” itself carries lineage.
 B-1B nose art is a proud tradition — names like “Dark Rider,” “Spectre,” and “Wolfhound” have adorned the fleet’s sleek fuselages since the 1980s.
-The “II” suffix suggests a connection to an earlier Bone that bore the “Apocalypse” name, though the Air Force has not formally confirmed the link.
+The “II” suffix honors the B-24J Liberator “Apocalypse” and its crew from the 436th Bombardment Squadron, who were lost when their aircraft was shot down over Burma in December 1942 — a dedication the Air Force made official when the regenerated jet was unveiled.
 What is clear is that the maintenance crews at Dyess chose the name with intention — this is a jet that has come back from what looked like the end.

 A Fleet Fighting the Clock